sarimaleem/TicketToRide/README.md

 - [ ] Work on Player Class
 - [ ] Work on Network Class
 - [ ] Initialize Network and Routes
-- [ . ] Experiment with Path 2D.double
+- [x] Experiment with Path 2D.double

 David Jobs